Dutch Oven History: Where Did It All Begin?

 Technically speaking, the Dutch were the first to use Dutch oven cooking methods.
 The significant detail here is that the Dutch were still using brass pots when their techniques were first “discovered” by outsiders.

-So, the answer to the question would be that Dutch oven cooking methods were first used in the Netherlands – and they have been credited for that by virtue of it being called a Dutch oven – but it is the British who were the first to use cast iron.
+So, the answer to the question would be that Dutch oven cooking methods were first used in the Netherlands – and they have been credited for that by it being called a Dutch oven – but it is the British who were the first to use cast iron.

 In the 21st century, it is the cast iron pots and kettles that have come to define cast iron Dutch oven cooking.

-Ultimately, the cast-iron method was cheaper than sand but it was also a progression from that, which is why the name Dutch oven has stuck three centuries later.
+Ultimately, the cast-iron method was cheaper than sand, but it was also a progression from that, which is why the name Dutch oven has stuck three centuries later.

 Changes to Dutch Ovens Over Time